 In France, there is regular dialog with the employee representative bodies (CSE members, employee representatives, Trade union representatives and Group Committee members).
 Because of the Group's decentralized structure built around line-of-business subsidiaries, there are many collective agreements.
-For the two largest entities (65% of the workforce), the following agreements are in force: night work and on-call duty, teleworking, 35-hour week, profit-sharing, company savings plan (PEE).
-Every year the entities concerned organize the Mandatory Annual Pay Negotiation (NAO) process, which results in an agreement, a partial agreement or a disagreement.
+For the two largest entities (65% of the workforce), the following agreements are in force: night work and on-call duty, teleworking, 35-hour week, profit-sharing, company savings plan (CSP).
+Every year the entities concerned organize the Mandatory Annual Pay Negotiation (NAO) process.